sadovnikov/simple-test-application/README.md

   * uses the `KUBECONFIG` secret
   * uses the commit SHA to set the `version` Helm value

+The application docker image is pushed to the [Docker Hub](https://hub.docker.com/repository/docker/sadovnikov/sample-app/general).

 ## Opening the application in browser